srvk/DiViMe/README.md

 1. Install [Vagrant](https://www.vagrantup.com/): Click on the download link and follow the prompted instructions

+1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads): When we last checked, the links for download for all operating systems were under the header "VirtualBox 5.2.8 platform packages", so look for a title like that one.

 2. Clone this repo:

     - Open terminal